 It was announced at the end of last week’s show that Martin Kirby and Joe Hendry would face off one more time.
 WoS Wrestling officials, not content with just a normal singles match, have made them square off this time in a submission match.

-It’s nice to see WoS Wrestling make a feud out of these two as it’s plainly obvious that they have great chemistry together and needed more than one match to showcase their talents.
+It’s nice to see World of Sport Wrestling make a feud out of these two as it’s plainly obvious that they have great chemistry together and needed more than one match to showcase their talents.

 Is there going to be shenanigans from Martin again in this match?
 Will Hendry’s superior amateur and Commonwealth Games experience be too much for Kirby?
 I’m expecting a great match from two mainstays of the British wrestling scene.

 Bulldog v Rampage For The Title

 Whilst coming up short against The Bromance last week with Grado, Davey Boy Smith Jr has been granted a shot at the World of Sport Wrestling Championship which is currently held by Rampage (Brown).

 Rampage, along with his cohorts CJ Banks & Sha Samuels by his side, has kept a tight grip on the title ever since episode one.
 Could Bulldog Jr be the one that takes away the championship, and the power, from Rampage?
 Or will Rampage and Co keep the title in their camp with nefarious ways?